poise/poise-python/README.md

 This cookbook can install at least Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).

+### Windows Support

+The latest version of `poise-python` includes basic support for managing Python on Windows.
+This currently doesn't support Python 3.5, but everything should be working.
+Consider this support tested but experimental at this time.

 ## Requirements

 Chef 12.1 or newer is required.